Read or Ignore? A Unified Benchmark for Typographic-Attack Robustness and Text Recognition in Vision-Language Models: Additional Results

-Our goals are twofold: (1) to measure whether typographic robustness transfers to a different data domain; and (2) to evaluate whether the text-reading capability acquired on TextVQA generalizes to structurally different text-heavy images (e.g., diagrams, charts, documents, infographics) that require forms of text understanding beyond natural scene text.
+Our goals are twofold: (1) to test whether typographic robustness transfers to a different benchmark, and (2) to examine whether text-reading performance learned on TextVQA transfers to structurally different text-heavy images, such as diagrams, charts, documents, and infographics.

-Tab.~\ref{tab:supple_results} summarizes the results.
-For completeness, we present Typo-D and other text-centric VQA results alongside the RIO-Bench scores.
-Typo-D contains several task subsets: color (col.), complex (comp.), counting (cnt.), and species (spc.).
+Table~\ref{tab:supple_results} summarizes the results.
+For reference, we report the RIO-Bench scores together with Typo-D and external text-centric VQA results.
+Typo-D contains four subsets: color (col.), complex (comp.), counting (cnt.), and species (spc.).

 We highlight several observations: